wdporter/i-am-that-vuepress/42-reality-cannot-be-expressed/readme.md

 **M:**&ensp;Absolutely steady.
 Whatever I may do, it stays like a rock — motionless.
-Once you have awakened into reälity, you stay in it.
+Once you have awakened into reality, you stay in it.
 A child does not return to the womb!
 It is a simple state, smaller than the smallest, bigger than the biggest.
 It is self-evident and yet beyond description.